 Inside the château, you will admire about ten rooms furnished in a 19th century style.
 You will notably enjoy a beautiful hand carved oak panelled ceiling in the vestibule, one of the first suspended staircases in France and also the salon d’honneur, a room that has survived the centuries without any modifications.

-During the guided tour you will also be able to see plenty paintings including a painting of Claude Vignon from 1623, paintings of Comte Albert de Balleroy, a talented painter of animals. or series of royal portraits (restored in 1998) were executed by Juste d’Egmont, a pupil of Rubens in the 17th century.
+During the guided tour you will also be able to see plenty of paintings, including one of Claude Vignon from 1623, many works of Comte Albert de Balleroy, a talented animal painter who shared a workshop in Paris with Édouard Manet for seven years, or a series of royal portraits (restored in 1998) that was produced by Juste d’Egmont, a Rubens’ student in the 17th century.